vinhtrinhtud/ColorToolVT2024/README.md

 F) "Stop urgently" with the red text "ST" is to stop timer in the case of long term measurements and others.

-Vinh will write this continuously.
+Dr. Trinh will write & update this continuously.

 To understand total concepts, please aks Dr. Ing.
 Vinh Trinh, vinhtrinh.tud@gmai.com.
 Password: VinhTrinh204